The Harmonic Field is a collaborative work by Arius Blaze and Ben Houston - one that went on to evolve a bit as version 2.

 The sound and possibilities are vast and lush.
 The Harmonic Field has a built in speaker that turns off when jacked into a mixer.
 The box was handcrafted with fine hardwood and all of the panels were designed by us as well. this is a play at your own risk instrument...

 Though very subtle, the Harmonic Field provides a slight charge to the player...We've been playing it for weeks and have found it energizing.
 Everyone who's had a chance to see and play the Harmonic Field has fallen in love.
+Also to be noted is that the harmonic field has a constant harmonic drone due to the ungrounded plates of the oscillators.

 (ALL of these recordings are straight with no effects.
 All except the first are one take...The first "Harmonic Slide" is a track I created - a total of three layered tracks and no effects): Harmonic Slide (track by my self) Harmonic Sweetness soft high end tones and variations of the amp section Harmonic Drone long droning track - an interpretation of early 90's minimalism Harmonic Detune Wierd sounds in the beginning - later turning to an example of the detune option of the field - very boards of canadaPiece by Arius Blaze, Ben Houston.